-Concurrently with this offering of class A common stock, we are offering, by means of a separate prospectus supplement and accompanying prospectus, \$175.0 million aggregate principal amount of our % senior convertible debentures due 2014.
-The debentures being offered by that prospectus supplement and accompanying prospectus are being underwritten by the underwriters of this offering.
-The underwriters also have a 30-day option to purchase up to an additional \$26.25 million of such debentures.
+Concurrently with this offering of class A common stock, we are offering, by means of a separate prospectus supplement and accompanying prospectus, \$175 million aggregate principal amount of our senior convertible debentures.
+The underwriters also have a 30-day option to purchase up to an additional \$25 million of senior convertible debentures.
+We intend to use the net proceeds from the offering of senior convertible debentures for general corporate purposes, including working capital and capital expenditures for the expansion of our solar cell fabrication and panel manufacturing facilities.
+We may also use a portion of the proceeds to purchase or make prepayments for raw materials, including polysilicon, or investment in, silicon suppliers under various agreements.